Learning from Heterogeneity: A Dynamic Learning Framework for Hypergraphs: conclusion

 \section{conclusion}

 ~ In this paper, we propose a heterogenous hypergraph learning framework for representation learning.
 This framework first generates the high-quality initial node embedding using the designated pairwise fusion function, aiming to exploit the pairwise graph information at most.
 Afterwards, the multi-type hyperedges are constructed dynamically, forming the hypergraph together.
 The embedding is then updated iteratively through type-specific attention, aiming to encode the heterogeneous attributes into the embedding space.
-We conduct comprehensive experiments on three widely-used public datasets and comparison with eleven baseline methods to demonstrate the effectiveness of our proposed framework.
+We conduct comprehensive experiments on three widely-used public datasets and comparison with twelve baseline methods to demonstrate the effectiveness of our proposed framework.
 The results and analysis reveal that the proposed framework can achieve new state-of-the-art performance on both node classification and link prediction tasks.
+In the future, we plan to extend our method to tackle regression problems involving temporal-spatial data by constructing hyperedges that incorporate temporal information, thereby better encoding the evolution of embeddings from this data.
+Furthermore, we also intend to apply our method to other fields where data naturally have a graph structure, such as protein data in bioinformatics, to provide better representative embeddings for downstream tasks.

+\begin{IEEEbiography}[{ }]{Tiehua Zhang} received the Ph.D. degree in Computer Science from the School of Software and Electrical Engineering, Swinburne University of Technology, Australia, in 2020.
+He was a Postdoctoral Researcher with the Department of Computing, Macquarie University from 2020 to 2021, a Research Scientist and team leader at Ant Group from 2021 to 2024.
+He is currently an Assistant Professor with the School of Computer Science and Technology, Tongji University.
+His research interests encompass collaborative learning/optimization, edge intelligence, graph learning, and the Internet of Things.